bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0.6 is here!.md

 `apply plugin: 'kotlin-kapt'`
 ## All-open compiler plugin

-The <strong>all-open</strong> compiler plugin makes classes annotated with a specific annotation and their members open without the explicit `open` keyword, so it becomes much easier to use frameworks/libraries such as Spring AOP or Mockito.
+The **all-open** compiler plugin makes classes annotated with a specific annotation and their members open without the explicit `open` keyword, so it becomes much easier to use frameworks/libraries such as Spring AOP or Mockito.
 You can read the detailed information about all-open in the corresponding [KEEP](https://github.com/Kotlin/KEEP/pull/40) .
 We provide all-open plugin support both for Gradle and Maven, as well as the IDE integration.
 ### How to use all-open with Gradle